davedavedavem/diffusional-fitter/README.md

 ## CV data requirements

 - IUPAC format
-- One pair of of peaks (for example oxidation and subsequent reduction).
+- One pair of peaks (for example oxidation and subsequent reduction).
 Voltammograms with multiple oxidation and reduction peaks are not currently supported.
 - Data is from the first scan (no diffusion layer).
 A linear fit from data prior to the first peak is used for capacitance/resistance correction.
 For this reason using diffusional fitter on repeated scans will result in erroneous fitting.

 ## Supported data formats